-- Check the provider is licensed using LHA's Register of Licensed Labour Hire Providers. - Confirm the company offering services is the same as the one listed on the Register - check details, and contact the licensed company's nominated officer if required. - Check the age of the provider's company, industry details. - Ask for evidence of providers' company structure, hierarchy of control and contracting arrangements.
+- Check the provider is licensed using LHA's Register of Licensed Labour Hire Providers. - Confirm the company offering services is the same as the one listed on the Register - check details, and contact the licensed company's nominated officer if required. - Check the age of the provider's company, industry details, and their number and proportion of independent contractors. - Ask for evidence of providers' company structure, hierarchy of control and contracting arrangements.